JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/helm_charts/index.md

 I will move forward and install a nginx chart.

-I will type the command :
+I will type the command:

 ```bash
 helm install my-release bitnami/nginx